Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Set workspace configuration options

-The command displays and sets the workspace configuration options.
+The command displays and sets the workspace configuration options:

 **Syntax:**